NetLogo/Play-Scraper/README.md

 ```

 You will then have access to the `scrapePlay` sbt task, which will scrape the routes specified, plus play assets, and put them in `target/play-scrape`.
+Note that version 0.7.0 is compatible only with Play 2.5.
+Versions of play earlier than 2.5 should use 0.6.2.

 ## How Do I Build It?